 The need for a paraprofessional support is determined by the IEP team.
 The child’s needs are identified by an evaluation of the child.
 An evaluation includes standardized tests or assessments, parent input, classroom observations, teacher input, etc. This data is reflected in the Present Level of Academic Achievement and Functional Performance statement in the IEP.
 Paraprofessional services would be listed under supplementary aids and services.

-What are some negatives of having a paraprofessional?
+Are there negatives to having a paraprofessional?

 Paraprofessional supports can sometimes have unintended, undesirable effects.
 For example, you may easily identify the student with a disability—seated on the periphery of the classroom with a paraprofessional close by.
 A paraprofessional is not a highly-qualified teacher and should not be the primary instructor.
 Over-dependence on paraprofessionals can adversely affect peer interactions.
 In some cases, students with disabilities feel stigmatized because they receive targeted paraprofessional support.
 For students with behavior problems, the paraprofessional support put in place to assist them may actually provoke behavioral outbursts.